Quarantine May be the Perfect Time to Get Your Estate Plan in Order

 There are a few things that commonly stop people from preparing a will or trust agreement.
 One of the biggest is time.
 For most of us, making an estate plan involves some decisions.
 Who would take care of the kids if we died?
 Who would I choose to make medical and financial decisions if I was disabled?
 What kind of medical treatment would I want?
 What is the best way to provide for the people in my life?
 These are issues to consider and discuss with your family.
 Normally, figuring out a time to discuss these things is tough, but right now, your whole family is available to talk.
 Really, when are you going to have more time to deal with this?

 The estate planning lawyer serving Highland, IN tells that it may be a tough time to come up with extra money to pay for an estate plan, but many lawyers are willing to work out a deferred payment arrangement right now.
-After all, they want to stay busy during the crisis too.
+After all, they want to stay busy during the crisis too and the elder law lawyer in Newport Beach wants to give the best service.

-Thanks to some quick adjustments by the Governor, Illinois residents can now complete their estate plan without going anywhere.
+Thanks to some quick adjustments by the Governor, Illinois residents can now complete their estate plan without going anywhere with the help of Barnstable county serving area estate planning experts, either online or offline.
 For the duration of the state of emergency, Illinois is allowing people to sign estate documents in front of virtual witnesses and notaries.
 It’s a little odd at first, but the process is quite easy.
 The attorney sends you the final documents and has a phone meeting with you to discuss the details.
 After that, the attorney sets up a Zoom call (or similar) and sends you a link.
 You click the link and join a conference with the notary and witnesses on your phone or tablet.
 You then send back the documents, and the witnesses follow up with some standardized procedures to attach their signatures to the document.

 Many of us are looking for ways to come out of the crisis stronger than we were at the beginning.
 Some are using the time to complete household projects or plant a garden.
 In this time when we are focusing on how best to protect our families, estate planning is an important topic.
 Preparing a power of attorney for healthcare, a will or trust and putting your affairs in order are all ways that you can take care of them.